cicd-tools-org/cicd-tools/markdown/project_types/STANDARD.md

 The `configuration` sub-folder needs to be populated with the [CICD-Tools configuration files](../../.cicd-tools/configuration) to facilitate and customize global CI tasks such as how Toolboxes are installed and how changelogs are generated.

-The [install-poetry.sh](../../scripts/install-poetry.sh) script will perform this installation for you.
+The [install-standard.sh](../../scripts/install-standard.sh) script will perform this installation for you.

 #### Step 2b. `.gitignore` Changes

-Once you've copied the above content, you should also add a couple of lines to your [.gitignore](../../.gitignore) file:
+Once you've copied the above content, you should also add a line to your [.gitignore](../../.gitignore) file:

 ```.gitignore
 .cicd-tools/boxes/*
 ```

-The [install-poetry.sh](../../scripts/install-poetry.sh) script will create this file if it doesn't exist or add these lines if it does.
+The [install-standard.sh](../../scripts/install-standard.sh) script will create this file if it doesn't exist or add this line if it does.

 ### Step 3.
 Add the Toolbox Fetching Action

 In order to interface with the [Toolbox Packaging System](../../cicd-tools/boxes), you'll need to add the [action-00-toolbox](../../{{cookiecutter.project_slug}}/.github/actions/action-00-toolbox/action.yml) [GitHub Action](https://github.com/features/actions) to your project.

-The [install-poetry.sh](../../scripts/install-poetry.sh) script will perform this installation for you.
+The [install-standard.sh](../../scripts/install-standard.sh) script will perform this installation for you.

 ### Step 4.
 Pre-Commit Hooks